cckayne/AUM/ReadMe.txt

 <a> being indexes into AUM's internal state array.

 Two additions, one subtraction, one XOR, two pseudo-random lookups.
 Six arithmetic and bitwise operations in all.
-It's called AUM - and pronounced 'OM' - because a CSPRNG can't be made any smaller (or faster) without introducing bias or severely reducing avalanche.
+It's called AUM - and pronounced 'OM' - because it best reflects the Zen of PRNG creation - everything superfluous peeled away, leaving just those six simple operations.

 Mean avalanche between successive calls to AUM is an impressive 16 bits, with a 30-bit maximum.
 In other words, mixing efficiency is nearly optimal.
-AUM best reflects the Zen of PRNG creation - everything superfluous peeled away, leaving just those six simple operations.

 The three AUM variants presented here have been implemented identically in C and Pascal and can be found in their respective directories along with a short program to check their output.
 AUM was developed and tested with the Microsoft Visual C compiler (cl) and Free Pascal (fpc) under Win32.
 The NIST statistical tests were run under Linux.